UKPLab/sentence-transformers/docs/training/overview.md

  ```python
 model = SentenceTransformer('http://www.server.com/path/to/model/my_model.zip')
 ```
-With the first call, the model is downloaded and stored in the local torch cache-folder (`~/.cache/torch/sentence_transformers`).
+With the first call, the model is downloaded and stored in the local Hugging Face cache folder (`~/.cache/huggingface`).
 In order to work, you must zip all files and subfolders of your model.